-Business stress levels in the region are very high with 82% of businesses indicating these levels have been impacted negatively or very negatively and only 5% have said they have been affected very positively or positively.
+Business stress levels are high in the Mainland | Southwest region, with 81% of individuals reporting that COVID-19 has negatively or very negatively impacted their stress levels, and only 5% have been affected positively or very positively.

-Despite this, 63% of Mainland | Southwest businesses were very optimistic or optimistic about the next 12 months, while 14% were pessimistic or very pessimistic.
+Nonetheless, 63% of Mainland | Southwest businesses are optimistic or very optimistic about the next 12 months of recovery, and only 14% are pessimistic or very pessimistic.